chayward3113/chayward3113.github.io/README.md

     4. Click your resume name.
     5. Click the pencil icon to edit.
     6. Change your resume’s file name to be index.md.
     7. Commit changes.
-Now if you go to username.github.io you should see your markdown formatted resume.
+Now if you navigate to username.github.io in your web-browser you should see your markdown formatted resume.
 In this step we demonstrate Etter's principle of building a website.
 We want to create a website to ensure that everyone always has access to the most up to date version of our documentation.
 Additionally, it makes updating and distributing documentation both faster and simpler.

 4. ### Setup Markdown styling